randyzwitch/randyzwitch.github.io/_posts/2015-08-17-rsitecatalyst-version-1-4-5-release-notes.md

 As always, if you come across bugs or have feature requests, please continue to use the <a title="RSiteCatalyst GitHub" href="https://github.com/randyzwitch/RSiteCatalyst/issues" target="_blank">RSiteCatalyst GitHub Issues</a> page to submit issues.
 Don’t worry about cluttering up the page with tickets, please fill out a new issue for anything you encounter (with code you’ve already tried and is failing), unless you are SURE that it is the same problem someone else is facing.

-Outside of patching really serious bugs, I will likely **not spend any more time improving this package in the future**; my interests have changed, and RSiteCatalyst is pretty much complete as far as I&#8217;m concerned.
+Outside of patching really serious bugs, I will likely **not spend any more time improving this package in the future**; my interests have changed, and RSiteCatalyst is pretty much complete as far as I'm concerned.
 That said, contributors are also _very welcomed_.
-If there is a feature you&#8217;d like added, and especially if you can fix an outstanding issue reported at GitHub, we&#8217;d love to have your contributions.
+If there is a feature you'd like added, and especially if you can fix an outstanding issue reported at GitHub, we'd love to have your contributions.
 Willem and I are both parents of young children and have real jobs outside of open-source software creation, so we welcome any meaningful contributions to RSiteCatalyst that anyone would like to contribute.

 &nbsp;